 For more than 20 years, Delta Dental of Colorado Foundation has been working to make good oral health a community priority.
-Traditionally our work was driven by our mission to eradicate childhood tooth decay.
-However, we were reaching beyond this focus.
-In 2017, the board and staff began a strategic planning process.
-The results informed an expanded population focus and new mission: to elevate the well-being of all Coloradans by advancing oral health equity.
+In March of 2018 we shared our new mission: to elevate the well-being of all Coloradans by advancing oral health equity.

 We create sustainable, measurable impact within three focus areas:

 Access to Care

 All Coloradans have affordable, accessible and comprehensive oral health care.

 Effective programs are available for prevention and early intervention of tooth decay.